TimMonko/napari-ndev/docs/tutorial/02_easy_ML.md

 To visualize the feature set:

 1. Go to the `Custom Feature Set` tab.
-The feature set you have selected will automatically genereate the `custom feature string` used.
+The feature set you have selected will automatically generate the `custom feature string` used.
 2. Select the image layer you want to visualize (in this case AF488)
 3. Press `Apply to Selected Image`
 4. Either turn on/off layers to visualize.
 Or switch napari to `grid` mode.